Streamline Your Google Ads: Account-Level Exclusions Unveiled

 FAQs

-Review and consolidate existing exclusion lists.
-Applying a single account-level block too broadly might unintentionally limit reach.
+Advertisers should review and carefully consolidate existing exclusion lists before applying them broadly.
+A single account-level block list that is too broad could unintentionally limit campaign reach.

 Comments